Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/ms2query_doc.md

 # MS2Query workflow documentation

-MS2Query is a tool published by N. De Jonge in the Integrated Omics for MEtabolomics and Genomics Annotation lab to find the best match in libraries using MS/MS spectra.
+MS2Query is a tool published by N. De Jonge in the Integrated Omics for Metabolomics and Genomics Annotation lab to find the best match in libraries using MS/MS spectra.
 It uses MS2DeepScore to calculate the similarity between the query spectrum and all library spectra for a subsequent rank of the top matches using a Random Forest Model.

 ## Quick tutorial of MS2Query workflow